awslabs/aws-lambda-rust-runtime/README.md

 ### 2. Deploying the binary to AWS Lambda

-For [a custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html), AWS Lambda looks for an executable called `bootstrap` in the deployment package zip.
 Rename the generated executable to `bootstrap` and add it to a zip archive.
 You can find the `bootstrap` binary for your function under the `target/lambda` directory.

 #### 2.1.
 Deploying with Cargo Lambda